pyke369/groom/README.md

 # Configuration
-`groom` relies on "JSON-syntax-alike" text files for its configuration, and each file must contain a top-level `groom` section to be properly parsed, i.e. all configuration files must be in the following form:
+`groom` relies on "JSON-alike" text files for its configuration, and each file must contain a top-level `groom` section to be properly parsed, i.e. all configuration files must be in the following form:
 ```
 groom
 {
    // directives...
 }
 ```
-The #, // and /* */ may be used for commenting or disabling some parts of the configuration.
-Most of the configuration files directives have sensible defaults - suitable for a production environment - and should not be changed unless instructed to.
-As mentionned in the presentation, domains configuration files changes (in server or agent mode) are automatically detected and there's no need to restart the `groom` instances
+The `#`, `//` and `/* */` constructs may be used for commenting or disabling parts of the configuration.
+Most of the configuration files directives have sensible defaults - suitable for a production environment - and should probably not be changed unless instructed to.
+As mentionned in the presentation, domains configuration files changes (in server or agent mode) are automatically detected and there's no need to restart the `groom` instances (the same mechanism also applies to TLS certificates rotation in server mode).

 ## Server main configuration